pingpong-templates/hub/neo4j-cypher-ft/README.md

-# Neo4j Knowledge Graph with OpenAI LLMs
+# Neo4j Knowledge Graph: Enhanced mapping from text to database using a full-text index

-This template allows you to chat with Neo4j graph database in natural langugae in private, using an OpenAI LLM.
+This template allows you to chat with Neo4j graph database in natural language, using an OpenAI LLM.
+The addition of the full-text index ensures efficient mapping of values from text to database for more precise Cypher statement generation.

 ## Set up Environment